nickapos/Ruby-project-Exoplanets/Exoplanets_project_brief.md

 plus Links to Exoplanet Data Encyclopaedia for all confirmed exoplanets (example : http://exoplanet.eu/catalog/epic_249893012_b/)

+You can manually delete and edit planets and their details also update planet data fields.

-2)Find all planets in each of these astronomic size categories:
+2)Retrieve all planets in each of these astronomic size categories:
-Earth size planets [example: Kepler-10b]
+Earth size planets (0 to 1.25 times Earth size)[example: Kepler-10b]
-Super-Earths [example: Kepler-11b]
+Super-Earths (1.25 to 2 times Earth size)[example: Kepler-11b]
-Mini-Neptune  [example: Kepler-11c]
+Mini-Neptune (2 to 4 times Earth size) [example: Kepler-11c]
-Neptune  [example: Kepler-4b]
-Jupiter  [example: Kepler-6b]
-Super giant  [example: Kepler-13b]
+Neptune (4-6 times Earth size) [example: Kepler-4b] Jupiter (6-15 times Earth size) [example: Kepler-6b] Super giant (more than 15 times Earth size) [example: Kepler-13b]

 3)Find and explore habitable planets (*habitable is the planet that can host life -not necessarily human life* ) and Stars that can host habitable planets by certain criteria.